Chinese Food - Eating with relish

-A wide range of contrasting flavors are provided by sauces that may include ginger; soy sauce (from fermented soybeans); sugar; garlic and vinegar.
-Peppers and chillies are added in different amounts according to the regional cuisine; for example Sichuan is known for its fiery peppers.
+A wide range of contrasting flavors are provided by sauces that may include ginger, soy sauce (made from fermented soybeans), sugar, garlic, spring onions and vinegar.
+Peppers and chillies are added in different amounts according to the regional cuisine; Sichuan province is known for its fiery peppers.
 Flavors are intended to contrast with the neutral taste of boiled rice and so spicy dishes should not be eaten on their own.
-Pork has generally been the most widely consumed meat particularly in the North; chicken and then beef are the next most common meats.
-A good meal should have diversity, not just in flavors, colors and ingredients but in the method of cooking, so there should be something boiled, stir-fried, steamed and roasted.
+Pork has generally been the most widely consumed meat particularly in the north; chicken and then beef are the next most common meats.
+A good meal should have diversity not just in flavors, colors and ingredients but in the method of cooking, so there should be something boiled, stir-fried, steamed and roasted.

 Chinese cuisine has incorporated new foods as they became available from elsewhere in the world.
-With the opening up of China in the Tang dynasty spinach; almonds; lettuce came in from Central Asia.
-Sweetcorn; chillies; potatoes and squash arrived in the Ming dynasty with the creation of trading contacts with South America.
+With the opening up of China in the Tang dynasty spinach, almonds and lettuce made their way from Central Asia.
+Sweetcorn, chillies, potatoes and squash arrived in the Ming dynasty with the creation of trading contacts with South America.
 In the last 100 years tomatoes have become a major part of the diet.
 Feeding 20% of the world's population on only 7% of the world's arable land has always been a big challenge.

 With many disastrous famines in China over the centuries it is not surprising that the cooking of unusual animals and parts of animals takes place.
 There is also a long held belief that certain foods have medicinal benefits.
-Food has been always seen as not just sustenance but also medicine (read more in our traditional medicine section).
-So some foods are consumed for healthy living; for instance mushrooms and noodles were believed to bring long life.
+Food has been always seen as not just sustenance but also medicine.
+So some foods are consumed for healthy living for instance mushrooms and noodles were believed to bring long life (noodles are rather long!) and snake meat for maintaining sharp eyesight.
 The balance of hot (spicy) and cool; meat and vegetable is tied up with the long held tradition of Yin and Yang.
 The various flavors and textures need to be balanced with their opposites, eating a meal of just one kind of food is intrinsically unbalanced.
-The tradition of meals of many balanced dishes can make it difficult for vegetarians, despite the large number of Buddhists in the country, as some chefs find it impossible to cook without using some sort of meat product.
+The tradition of many balanced dishes can make it difficult for vegetarians, despite the large number of Buddhists in the country, as some chefs find it hard to cook without using some sort of meat product.

 To achieve a good diet a mixture of ‘hot’ (yang) and ‘cold’ (yin) foods must be cooked accounting for the season.
 The following lists give a rough guide to the relative ‘heat’ of a variety of foods.